These Coconut and Olive Oil Bergamot Revani cakes are moist, light as sponge, fluffy and the bergamot adds such an amazing aroma!

 - 1/4 tsp sea salt

-- 1 tbsp orange, lemon or bergamot zest
+- 1 tbsp bergamot or lemon zest

 - 50 grams almonds, blanched